wehlutyk/thesis/content/1-introduction.md

 Over the last 40 years the field of cognitive anthropology, alongside with the approach to cultural evolution it suggests, has emerged as the strongest view of how science could combine the findings of anthropology, cognitive science, and biology.
 This approach, now "a booming cottage industry on the borders of evolutionary biology, archaeology, and biological anthropology" [following @sterelny_cultural_2017, and the labels he suggests], has two central traditions: the Californian, initiated by parallel works of @cavalli-sforza_cultural_1981 and @boyd_culture_1985, and the Parisian, federated around the seminal work of @sperber_explaining_1996.
-The two traditions agree on the combination of fields they defend:
+The two traditions agree on the combination of fields they defend.

 - it has a number of variants, of which DIT and CAT, which seem to agree on the philosophical framing of things, but have open debates and differing focuses
 - it also has stark critiques

 - at stake in those debates is the overarching vision/paradigm of how facets fit together, which defines the set of obvious and difficult things, guides the design of new questions, experiments, and implementations.